HammontreeArt/EnchantBoostBugs/README.md

 Welcome to the official wiki for **EnchantBoost**, the Minecraft plugin that allows players to boost enchantments and attributes beyond vanilla limits — through effort, not shortcuts.

+---

 # 🐛 EnchantBoostBugs

 **Official Bug Tracker for EnchantBoost**

-Welcome!
 This repository is dedicated to tracking bugs, feature requests, and enhancements for the [EnchantBoost](https://github.com/HammontreeArt/EnchantBoost) plugin.

 Before submitting a new issue, please take a moment to: